-In Reception the children follow the Early Years Foundation Stage curriculum science is very much intertwined in everything they do and includes technology, people and communities and the world.
+In Reception the children follow the Early Years Foundation Stage curriculum and science is very much intertwined in everything they do and includes technology, people and communities and the world.
 They explore science topics, using their senses to develop their skills of observation, prediction and discussion.
 They make use of their environment and recently brought some snow into the class to investigate, explore and make predictions.

 In Key Stage 1 the children use practical, hands-on experiences, books, photographs and videos to look closely at the natural and humanly-constructed world and are encouraged to be curious and ask questions, and build on the foundation laid down in Early Years.
 They begin to write at length about their investigations and predictions.

 By using scientific processes – observing, problem solving, pattern seeking, predicting outcomes of experiments and communicating findings in a variety of ways – the children begin to develop their understanding of scientific ideas.

 In Key Stage 2, the children broaden their scientific view of the world by exploring, talking about, developing and testing their ideas.
 They then use their evidence, scientific knowledge and understanding to justify and explain their findings using more complex scientific vocabulary.